-GetOperationDestWave is Igor-thread-safe with Igor Pro 6.20 or later.
+GetOperationDestWave is Igor-thread-safe.
 You can call it from a thread created by Igor but not from a private thread that you created yourself.
-See Igor-Thread-Safe Callbacks on page 178 for details.
+See Igor-Thread-Safe Callbacks on page 162 for details.

 Routines for Accessing Waves

 These routines allow you to create, change, kill or access information about waves.
 Some require that you pass the wave's name.
 Others require that you pass a handle to the wave's data structure (a waveHndl).
 You receive this handle as a parameter to an external operation or function or get it using the FetchWave, MakeWave, MDMakeWave, GetDataFolderObject or FetchWaveFromDataFolder callbacks.